 The Strategic Planning Process

-Q: What is strategic planning?
+Q: What is a strategic plan?

 Q: What is the intended outcome for the strategic planning process?

 A: The university’s strategic priorities will be developed over time and through university-wide conversations that will include students, faculty and staff.
 As the strategic planning process is launching in September 2019, no predefined goals are limiting the process.
 The strategic planning process and, ultimately the decision-making process, requires broad campus participation.

 As we work together to build a long-term plan and strategy for SDSU, the university is committed to ensuring that this process is open, transparent, interactive and inclusive for all members of our campus community.
 Please visit this site frequently for updated information throughout the process.
 Also, while a great number of ideas will be shared, not all ideas will be reflected in the final plan.
 While not all ideals will be strategic, many ideas are important and needed throughout this process.

 Q: Who is leading the strategic planning process?